 No firewall is foolproof, and no network is impenetrable.
 Attackers continuously develop new exploits and attack techniques designed to circumvent your defenses.
 Many attacks leverage other malware or social engineering to obtain user credentials granting them access to your network and data.
 A network intrusion detection system (NIDS) is crucial for network security as it enables you to detect and respond to malicious traffic.

-Taking Action on Network IDS Alerts
+Responding to Network IDS Alerts

 Network IDS is essential for robust security, but leveraging it effectively demands key considerations.
-While it monitors and analyzes network traffic to detect suspicious or malicious activity, it can also generate false positives and false negatives.
+While it monitors and analyzes network traffic to detect suspicious or malicious activity, it also can generate false positives and false negatives.
 To maximize its effectiveness, your IT team must be skilled in interpreting IDS alerts accurately and prepared to act swiftly and appropriately.

 False positives

 Generally, signature-based threat detection is accurate.
 But when it comes to anomaly-based detection and identifying potentially suspicious or malicious activity, false positives are not uncommon.
 A false positive is when the network IDS flags normal activities or legitimate traffic as suspicious or malicious.
-The ISD needs to have a solid baseline of what normal traffic looks like and be tuned to ignore legitimate or allowed traffic.
+The IDS needs to have a solid baseline of what normal traffic looks like and be tuned to ignore legitimate or allowed traffic.

 False negatives